 Questions 6 and 7 allow you to write your own text.
 Click below and tell them we need PR!

-The Labour Party campaign for PR
+Labour for PR campaign

 You may be wondering why we have a section just for Labour on our website.
 The reason is that converting Labour to support PR is key to the campaign's success.
 All the other parties aside from the Tories are already part of the PR Alliance, so we don't need concerted campaigns to convince them of the case.
 We are developing a campaign to encourage Tories to support PR and will be adding a Tory section to the site in due course.

-We teamed up with the Labour Campaign for Electoral Reform to deliver "the biggest gathering of Labour MPs in support of PR for a generation" at Conference, with MPs from across Labour's political spectrum uniting to call for PR.
+We teamed up with the Labour Campaign for Electoral Reform to deliver "the biggest gathering of Labour MPs in support of PR for a generation" at the last Autumn Conference, with MPs from across Labour's political spectrum uniting to call for PR.
 There's now a once in a generation opportunity for the Labour Party to support the introduction of Proportional Representation to the House of Commons.

 This can only happen if ordinary Labour Party members, Constituency Labour Parties (CLPs) and affiliated organisations show their democratic support for adoption of PR as policy.
 Everyone has a role to play - and we're here to help.